react-native-practical-guide/5-shop-app/README.md

 This is a Udemy course
 [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/)

+### TODO
+check the status of the updated product on the server

 # Sections:
 ### 8. Time to Practice [THE SHOP APP]
 ### 9. Handling User Input.